Introduction to TSQL Interview Questions And Answers

 8. Mention what is sub-query?

 A sub-query is used to return data that will be used in the main query as a condition to further restrict the data to be retrieved.
-A sub-query can be used with the statements like Update, select, delete and insert with the operators like =, >, <, >=,<=, etc
+A sub-query can be used with the statements like Update, select, delete and insert with the operators like =, >, <, >=,<=, etc.

 9. What are the types of XML indexes in SQL Server?

 Microsoft SQL Server supports different types of XML indexes.
-An XML index is different than a relational index.
+An XML index is different from a relational index.
 There are basically TWO types of XML Indexes viz., Primary XML Indexes and Secondary XML indexes.
 The primary XML index is a clustered index on an internal table known as the node table that users cannot use directly from their T-SQL statements.
 To enhance search performance, we create secondary XML indexes.
-These create secondary links (RID) at leaf level for existing clustered index based KEY pages.
+These create secondary links (RID) at leaf level for existing clustered index-based KEY pages.
 A primary XML index should be created prior to creating the Secondary XML Indexes.

 10. What is SQL Server?